Arctostaphylos/phase_0_unit_1/week_2/3_Responsive_Web_Design/my_reflection.md

 * What ideas and concepts have resonated with you when learning about the web and design?
 What seems stupid or doesn't make sense?

 I'm still working through how to construct the basic layout of a page using html and css.
-In order to construct effective media queries, I had to figure out which parts of the css where determining the layout, and that helped me understand how to construct a layout more effectively.
+In order to construct effective media queries, I had to figure out which parts of the css were determining the layout, and that helped me understand how to construct a layout more effectively.
 In particular it was helpful to see examples of how using percentages instead of fixed pixel widths made elements on the page more responsive to resizing the screen.
+I'm also starting to understand the idea of using a grid to plan out a website and then use the grid to determine the size of the different elements.

 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.

+Throughout this unit I've found the book "Learning Web Design", by Jennifer Robbins to be a helpful reference.